Creative Computing (magazine): Growth

 By August 1975 the magazine had 2,500 subscribers.
 In January, the Altair 8800 had been announced and Ahl began looking for new authors who could write for the exploding microcomputer market.
 By 1976 the content was roughly split between the education and microcomputing market.
 At that point, the magazine started actively looking for advertisers and the November/December 1976 issue was the first to be printed on coated paper rather than newsprint to provide better quality ads.

 By 1978 the subscriptions hit 60,000, and revenue was approaching $1 million.
 In July 1978, Ahl quit his position at AT&T to work at Creative Computing full time.
 This caused friction with his wife.
 In August, they purchased ROM magazine and two smaller newsletters and combined their content into the magazine.
 In January 1979, the magazine went monthly from bimonthly.

 By 1979 the magazine had outgrown the single-family home it was being run from, and Ahl looked for a larger duplex home that would allow him to live with his wife in one half and run the magazine from the other.
 It was at this time that Regis McKenna, the advertising company handling Apple Computer, was asked to pay an overdue advertising bill.
-The company provided a canceled check proving they had already done so.
-When they began tracking it down, the police were called and found that two people in the company had embezzled $100,000 by sending some incoming cheques to their own account at a different bank.
+The advertising company provided a canceled check proving they had already done so.
+When Ahl and his business manager began tracking it down, the police were called and found that two people in their company had embezzled $100,000 by sending some incoming cheques to their own account at a different bank.
 This was only discovered because one of the conspirators had forgotten to mark the bill with McKenna as paid, causing a second invoice to be sent out.

 When she was told the story, Ahl's wife had enough and kicked him out of the house pending a divorce.
 He moved into the only unused room in the other side of the building.
 During this time, Ted Nelson, known for the invention of hypertext, was briefly the editor.
 Nelson would arrive at 5 pm and work all night, waking Ahl in the bedroom when he started printing on a Qume daisy wheel printer.
 In October 1980 the company moved to a much larger 25,000 sqft office building.

 Through this period, featured writers included Robert Swirsky, David Lubar, and John J. Anderson.
 The magazine regularly included BASIC source code for utility programs and games, which users could manually enter into their home computers.
 The April issues, starting in 1980, became famous for their parodies of the major computer magazines of the time.